Empowerment zone

 Within United States federal legislation, an empowerment zone is an economically distressed community eligible to receive tax incentives and grants from the United States federal government under the Empowerment Zones and Enterprise Communities Act of 1993.
+Empowerment zones are primarily designed to encourage business development through favorable tax laws, grants, subsidies, job programs, easing of business regulations, and other economic incentives.

 Program

 The Empowerment Zone Program consists of three US congressional designations.
 The Renewal Communities (RCs), Empowerment Zones (EZs) and Enterprise Communities (ECs) are highly distressed urban and rural communities that may be eligible for a combination of grants, tax credits for businesses, bonding authority and other benefits.
 Highly distressed refers to communities who have experienced poverty and/or high emigration based upon definitions in the law.
 These designations, RCs, EZs and ECs were awarded in three competitions since 1994.
 The program was the legislative response to riots that erupted in 1992 in Los Angeles after justification of police officers charged in the beating of an African-American motorist during the arrest.
 The Community Renewal Tax Relief Act of 2000 authorized the creation of 40 renewal communities and created the New Markets Tax Credit Program.
 The program originally ended on December 31, 2011.
 However, on February 1, 2013, the Joint Committee on Taxation extended the program for another two years to December 31, 2013.
 The Protecting Americans from Tax Hikes Act, signed into law on December 18, 2015, later extended the program through the end of 2016.

 This program is primarily managed through partnerships between the local entity and either the Department of Housing and Urban Development (HUD) for RCs and urban areas or US Department of Agriculture (USDA) for rural EZs and ECs.

 Currently, there are 40 HUD RCs, 28 of which are in urban areas and 12 in rural communities.
 There are 30 HUD EZs, all of which are in urban areas.
 There are 10 USDA EZs and 20 USDA ECs in rural communities.
 A couple RCs have as few as approximately 100 businesses, while several RCs and EZs have more than 5,000 businesses.
 No RC, EZ or EC has a population greater than 200,000.